jmjuanes/folio/website/docs/index.md

 **Folio** is a modular, open-source whiteboard engine built with **React** and **SVG**, designed for flexibility, extensibility, and seamless integration.

+## What is Folio Studio?

+**Folio Studio** is the full-featured version of Folio, designed for local use with support for multiple boards and advanced configuration.

 ## Quickstart